‘Baywatch’ Babe Traci Bingham, 52, Goes Shirtless In Pink Wig

 “You get better with age,” a fourth person commented.

-Traci has proven time and again that she is not shy when it comes to showing some skin in front of the camera.
+Traci has proved time and again that she is not shy when it comes to showing some skin in front of the camera.
 She’s become known for posting racy photos of herself to her timeline.

 As previously reported by The Inquisitr, the Baywatch actress recently piqued the interest of her followers when she rocked a purple lace bra and an open cardigan sweater.
 That post was also a hit among her loyal supporters.
 To date, it’s reeled in more than 700 likes and over 70 comments.